rmrishard/Team_B_Project_SysDev/README.md

 <h4 id="system-flow">System Flow</h4>

 * Static content is served directly by Nginx.
-* API requests are exchanged by Nginx to the FastAPI backend.
+* API requests are forwarded by Nginx to the FastAPI backend.
 * Backend communicates with the PostgreSQL database